This article was updated on August 3, 2018.

 Workers from other countries, however, require H-1B visas.
 According to The New York Times, "Congress set up the H-1B program to help American companies hire foreigners with exceptional skills, to fill open jobs and to help their businesses grow."
 The process of sponsoring work visas for globally sourced employees can be a complex and costly one that includes plenty of red tape and thousands of dollars in fees to the U.S. government and legal advisers.

 So when should you consider the H-1B visa process option?
 Every case is different, and your HR team should consult with your legal advisers to coordinate your efforts.

 That said, here are four steps you'll need to follow to make sure that sponsoring a foreign employee for an H-1B visa is done correctly:

 1. Offer the Prevailing Rate of Compensation

 Offering below-market compensation to H-1B workers is not allowed.
 The H-1B application process will require you to prove to the U.S. government that you're paying at least the prevailing market wage for the foreign worker you want to sponsor.
 As the United States Citizenship and Immigration Services (USCIS) defines it, "[t]he prevailing wage is determined based on the position in which you will be employed and the geographic location where you will be working (among other factors)."
-Check with the U.S. Department of Labor (DOL), which maintains current prevailing wage levels based on occupation and location.
+Check with the DOL, which maintains current prevailing wage levels based on occupation and location.

 2. The Position Must Require Specialized Knowledge or Training